MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 > [!TIP]
 > For additional organization, name your file with the same string as the key used in your PowerShell command.
-For example, name your file **OutlookCollaborationRule_1.json,** and then also use **OutlookCollaborationRule_1** as your key.
+For example, name your file **OutlookCollaborationRule_1.json**, and then also use **OutlookCollaborationRule_1** as your key.
 >
-> To ensure that popups are displayed even when documents are shared from outside Outlook **(File > Share > Attach a copy),** also configure the [PostponeMandatoryBeforeSave](#remove-not-now-for-documents-when-you-use-mandatory-labeling) advanced setting.
+> To ensure that popups are displayed even when documents are shared from outside Outlook **(File > Share > Attach a copy)**, also configure the [PostponeMandatoryBeforeSave](#remove-not-now-for-documents-when-you-use-mandatory-labeling) advanced setting.
 >

 ### Ordering your Outlook customization rules